raimapo/UAVCAN-examples/README.md

 	c.
 Needed help on how to use received data.
 At structure initialization shows "Private" sturcture. <br />
 10. Custom Data Publisher <br />
 	a.
 No response data needed in Custom Data Types <br />
+11. Remote Parameters Config <br />
+	a.
+Use UAVCAN Tool GUI and fetch, save new or erase parameters.
+Restart the node. <br />

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.